kapobajza/react-graphql-sample/README.md

 BASE_API_URL=http://localhost:3000/
 ```

-Now you would need to start your fake API server, which you can do with the following command:
+To start the server and the app simultaneously run the following command:

 ```
-yarn server
+yarn start
 ```

 And that's it.
 Enjoy! :D